realalienzjc/Getting.and.cleaning.data_course.project.2/Codebook.md

 	* Use rbind(x,...) to combined.
 	* NOTE: Because there is a bad-formatted recording in the raw data file X_test.txt(line 454, column 375, "1.4662419E461494e-001"), when reading from file, colClasses="numeric" is ignored to avoid process abort.
 When reading without specifying 'colClasses', that recording is implicitly intepretered as something like '1.46624-001', reasonable enough to accept.

-2. Assign basic colnames to easier column-referencing
+2. Assign basic colnames to easier column-referencing.
 	* After combining, the colnames of the data frame will look like "V1, V1, V1, V2, ....", so "subject" and "activity" is assigned to the names of the leftmost two columns, then use number 1 to 561 for the next 561 variables.

-3. Extracts only the measurements on the mean and standard deviation for each measurement
+3. Extracts only the measurements on the mean and standard deviation for each measurement.
 	* One way to extract the target measurement is to collect a vector of sequence numbers of the features from file 'features.txt', then use that vector to select the target measurements.
 	* NOTE: Because there are two columns (subject and activity) at the leftmost in the combined data, to correctly select columns, the vector elements should plus two for indexing the tareget columns.
 	* To select target features from file 'features.txt', use grepl() as conditions.
 A new data frame containing  selected features (numbers and names) is generated
 	* NOTE: Because 'mean' text appears in "fBodyAcc-meanFreq()-X" and "fBodyAcc-mean()-X", use "-mean()" with hyphen and parenthesis included to avoid unwanted features.

-4. Uses descriptive activity names to name the activities in the data set
+4. Uses descriptive activity names to name the activities in the data set.
 	* Activity names(WALKIING, SITTING, etc) are listed in activity_labels.txt, after reading into a data frame, the row.names and sequence numbers are the same, so the activity names can be retrieved by specifying [row,column].
 Changed the activity names from number to text.

 5. Appropriately labels the data set with descriptive variable names.